mantoshkumar1/merra_data_analyzer/README.md

    FTP_HOME_DIR : ["/x/y", "dat"],
    You can select multiple home directory over ftp server in which you want to crawl.

-7. FTP_DEBUG_LEVEL
-   This is one of the FTP related setting.

-   FTP_DEBUG_LEVEL : 0,
-   Use this setting to observe interacton of this tool with ftp server.
-You can choose one among \ 0(none), 1(some output), 2 (max output).

 8. PROCESSING_FILE_TYPE
    This is one of the FTP related setting.